-Symbol Description Danger Indicates a hazard with a high level of risk, which if not avoided, will result in death or serious injury.
-A Caution Indicates a potentially hazardous situation which, if not avoided, could result in equipment damage, data loss, performance degradation, or unexpected results. i Note Provides additional information to emphasize or supplement important points of the main text.
+Symbol Description DangerIndicates a hazard with a high level of risk, which if not a will result in death or serious injury. / Caution Indicates a potentially hazardous situation which, if not avoided, could result in equipment damage, data loss, performance degradation, or unexpected results. iNote Provides additional information to emphasize or supplement important points of the main text.